lokori/secretman/README.md

 CCID mode is required for accessing the smart card functionality on the Yubikey.

+Apparently [Yubikey Manager](https://developers.yubico.com/yubikey-manager/) is a somewhat enchanced version of NEO Manager and replaces it.
+Confusing?
+Yes.

 ### Generate keys

 First, some reference material: